 The true story really is quite as unbelievable as it sounds.
 OJ Simpson, was found not guilty.
 I hope I haven’t just spoiled the whole series for anyone but this was the most publicised trial in America’s history and it is infamous for its final judgement so this really shouldn’t be too much of a surprise.

+A question most people ask when watching this show is: is Mindhunter based on a true story?
+Unfortunately, it is.
 Mindhunter is based on the true crime book Mindhunter: Inside the FBI’s Elite Serial Crime Unit written by John Douglas and Mark Olshaker.
 It revolves around a couple of FBI agents working in the 1970s just when the first steps were being made into criminal psychology and profiling.
-They start interviewing known serial killers who are imprisoned in order to try and understand their motives and thus solve ongoing murder cases.
+They start interviewing notorious serial killers who are imprisoned in order to try and understand their motives and thus solve ongoing murder cases.

 Mindhunter is definitely one of the most disturbing shows I have ever seen, which is obviously exacerbated by the fact that it is mostly based on true accounts of serial killers.
 Not for the faint hearted, but grossly fascinating.

 Gah where do I even start with The Crown?
 The Crown is one of Netflix’s most successful television series (and thank God because it cost a whopping £10 million to make!) and since its debut, Queen Lillibet has captured hearts all over the globe.
 I must say before watching The Crown, I had very little interest in the British Royal Family, particularly the more elderly royals such as Queen Elizabeth and the Duke of Edinburgh.
 However, all it took was one episode of The Crown and I was hooked.
 There I am rewatching the opening scene from the London Olympics where Daniel Craig, Queen Elizabeth II and her corgis make their way to the Olympic Stadium on YouTube.
 There I am, shedding a tear.